jmortan/CalPal/README.md

 # CalPal Set up Instructions
 ## Mouse Branch vs Touch Branch
 There are two branches of this project that run based on either mouse input or touch input.
-This is the touch branch.
-To run the project with mouse input please switch to the mouseInput branch.
+This is the mouse branch.
+To run the project with touch input please switch to the main branch.

 ## Frontend Files